eidelmanjonathan/aws-batch-cbmc/ci/snapshot/new_tools/README.md

 These need to be separated from data that can be shared between accounts.
 The current way we achieve this separation is by having a shared “build tools” account, with an S3 bucket that contains all information about sets of tools and Cloudformation templates.
 Each of these sets is assigned a “Snapshot ID”.
 So if we want to deploy a project account using those tools and those templates, we can simply deploy that Snapshot ID.
 Then any project specific parameters that need to be assigned to the project account and provided by the user at the time of deployment.
+These are things like project name, and which email address we should send alerts to.
+These are provided in a JSON file at the time of deployment.

 One of the issues we have now is that the code that handles configuration management is intermixed with the code that handles project build data.
 We would like to have a well-organized way of managing these AWS accounts, and want to be sure that we are able to control exactly what set of tools is running in each account.